dart-archive/polymer-and-dart-codelab/README.md

-This example is used by the Dart code lab and walks you through learning how to use the Polymer Dart libaries.
+This example is used by the Polymer Dart code lab, which walks you through using the polymer.dart package.

-For more information, visit http://dartlang.org/codelabs/polymer/
+The code lab lives at: http://dartlang.org/codelabs/polymer/